-The Keysight Technologies N7021A pigtail cables are a replaceable accessory for use with the N7020A and N7024A oscilloscope power rail probe.
-These cables are intended to be solder-connected to the power rail of interest and connected to the power rail probe's main cable.
+The Keysight Technologies N7021A pigtail cables are a replaceable accessory for use with the N7020A oscilloscope power rail probe.
+These cables are intended to be solderconnected to the power rail of interest and connected to the N7020A power rail probe's main cable.
 The cables have a small diameter so they occupy less space and are very flexible.
 They are constructed of high-quality materials, and their solid center conductor can withstand multiple soldering and unsoldering cycles so the cables can be reused.
-Moreover, the power rail probe and pigtail are high temperature capable and can be used to make measurements inside temperature chambers from -40 to 85 °C.